Beckman Coulter Ultracentrifuges: A Reference Since 1947

 Beckman Coulter introduced the first commercial ultracentrifuge in 1947.
-Since then, their elite line of ultracentrifuges has attained incredible levels of speed and sophistication, without sacrificing usability.
-Analis together with Beckman Coulter are your long-term partners to warranty safety, performance and high quality services.
+Since then, its ultracentrifuge line has reached high levels of speed and sophistication while staying easy to use.
+Analis and Beckman Coulter are your long-term partners for safety, performance and high-quality service.

-Different ultracentrifuge models enable a vast array of applications: choose between benchtop or floor models with optimal capacity and efficiency.
+Different models cover a wide range of applications: choose benchtop or floor models with the right capacity and efficiency.

-Compatible with extensive rotor and labware options, including multi-layered BioSafety* features for a safe and productive work environment.
+Compatible with extensive rotor and labware options, including multi-layered BioSafety* features for a safe, productive workspace.

 Ensure maximum separation purity in the shortest possible time.